spring-labs/ameba-lib/README.md

 ### Mapper abstraction (0.7+)

 In first place we use [Dozer](http://dozer.sourceforge.net) as mapping library.
 But this dependency is optional, and other mapper libraries can be used as well.
 A common interface is defined were client applications can rely on.
 This is a Java 5 generic interface that makes it easy to map at compile time.
 Why we need to map at all in Java is a different discussion.
 Since version 0.7 a `org.ameba.mapping.BeanMapper` interface is provided to applications that need to map object structures.
 Since the same version the `org.ameba.mapping.DozerMapperImpl` and several Dozer converters exist.
-We'd a look at several other Java mapping frameworks and have chosen the one with no compile time dependencies - just in a declarative way - thers than Dozer use Java annotations for example.

 ### Multi-tenancy (1.0+)